P ≠ NP Proof

 Def.
 2.1: in this case, either all results from S are 0 or at least one is 1).

 Way 2.
-Q does not simulate the running of S at all:
+Q does not simulate the running of S

 If the running